Essential Tips for Perfect Sahara Desert Tours

 Another stop that you can look forward to is your visit to the UNESCO World Heritage Site, Kasbah Ait Ben Haddou.
 A backdrop that set the scene for many Hollywood movies including the famous TV series “Game of Thrones”.
 If you have limited time, you will need 3 days minimum to visit the real Sahara Desert.

-Even though most travellers visit the Sahara Desert in order to ride camels and sleep in nomad tents, you will be surprised at how many activities and entertainments are waiting for you when you go on a Sahara Desert tour.
+Even though most travelers visit the Sahara Desert to ride camels and sleep in nomad tents, you will be surprised at how many activities and entertainments are waiting for you when you go on a Sahara Desert tour.

 - Hunt for fossils.
 The regions of the south are rich in fossils as there are plenty of areas such as Rissani and Eriki Lake that are quite famous for fossils enthusiasts.